-What you do right now determines if you’ll actually get the settlement you deserve or if you’ll be stuck paying medical bills out of your own pocket.
+What you do right now determines if you will actually get the settlement you deserve or if you will be stuck paying medical bills out of your own pocket.
+Before the insurance companies start trying to spin the story, you need to take control of the facts.
+Protecting your rights early by working with an experienced Mesa car accident lawyer is the safest way to ensure adjusters don’t shift the blame onto you.

 The First 10 Minutes: Immediate Safety and Reporting